nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### Toggle note divider orientation: `toggledividern`

-Toggle the orientation of the note divider.
+Toggles the orientation of the note divider.
 If the current orientation of the note divider horizontal, it will be changed to vertical and vice versa.
 When the orientation changes,